sujinbabups/entrylaunch/README.md

 # Project-Final

-**EntryLaunch** is a job board platform dedicated to fresh graduates and entry-level positions.
+**EntryLaunch 🚀** is a job board platform dedicated to fresh graduates and entry-level positions.

 ## Modules